Nivine123/New-dashboard-capstone/Nivine_new/README.md

-# Greenhouse Systems Thesis Dashboard
+# Greenhouse Systems Capstone Dashboard

 A multi-page Streamlit application for a Masters in Data Analytics thesis focused on greenhouse system evaluation.
 The dashboard combines business intelligence, operational analytics, and data-quality-aware interpretation using the greenhouse observation dataset in this workspace.